open-meteo/open-data/README.md

 ## Updates to Real-time Weather Forecasts
 Real-time weather models refresh every 1, 3, 6, or 12 hours.
 Upon completion of a new weather model run, Open-Meteo retrieves the original GRIB files from national server services, updates the database, and publishes the revised database on AWS S3.

 Data is structured into chunks covering 7 to 14 days per file, resulting in existing files being overwritten with the most recent data.
+The provided Docker container offer a `sync` command to check for modifications and get the latest updates.

 Typically, historical weather data doesn't undergo updates.
 However, in the case of ERA5, daily updates are applied with a 5-7 day delay.
 Older historical data spanning the past 80 years remains unaltered, of course.

 ## Download and Interact With Data

-Open-Meteo provides a free API for quick data retrieval without the need to download from the AWS bucket.
+Open-Meteo provides a [free API](https://open-meteo.com) for quick data retrieval without the need to download from the AWS bucket.

 However, there are two primary scenarios where downloading data locally is advantageous:

 1. **Research with Past Data:**
 Conducting intensive analyses on millions of events with varying locations and time steps is facilitated by having data available locally or on a dedicated high-performance VM instance.
 With Open-Meteo on AWS Open Data, you can download temperature data for the past 2 years at the full 9 km ECMWF IFS resolution within minutes.
 Basic steps include: